dustinpfister/blog_posts/_posts/threejs-vector3.md

 ### Check out arrow helpers also

 There is a built in helper class in threejs called the [THEE.ArrowHelper](/2018/11/10/threejs-arrow-helper/) that can be used to create and add a helper to a scene that will show the direction of a vector.
 This can be very useful to find out what the current state of affairs is with a single Vector3 class, and there are also many other useful helpers like that of the arrow helper.

+### There are other Vector classes such as Vector2 and Vector4

+The [Vector2 class](/2023/06/09/threejs-vector2/) is also there to work with when I just need a simple 2d Vector.
+Also the Vector4 class will come up when getting into some fairly advanced topics of threejs such as quaternion objects.

+### The source code examples in this post are on Github

+I have a for post folder set up in [my test threejs repository on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-vector3) where I will be keeping the source code examples for this post, as well as for my [many other posts on threejs](/categories/three-js/).

+### Threejs version numbers matter a lot.

+Threejs is a project where the version number matters a lot, more so then what you might have grown accustom to when it comes to other libraries.
+When I first wrote this post I was using [r91](https://github.com/mrdoob/three.js/tree/r91) of threejs, and the last time I got around to doing a little editing of this post I was using threejs r135 with the later examples that I am keep at the top of this content.
+I still have older examples here that i am now pushing down to the bottom of this text, and the latest version that I am using with them is r111, those code examples will break in late versions of threejs.

+When I edit I generally make an effort to keep the newer examples to the top of the page, and leave the older examples towards the bottom for the sake of historical reasons, and for the off chance that one might be using an older version of threejs for one reason or another.

 ## 1 - Basic example of a THREE.Vector3 class instance